wino6687/SWEpy/README.md

 Create an Earthdata account to be able to download data: https://urs.earthdata.nasa.gov/

 ### 2. Install SWEpy Using Conda (Recommended):
 SWEpy is available from anaconda, and will install all dependencies when installed.
+It is also available from pip (Pypi), but will not install all the dependencies automatically.

 ** Important ** ```conda-forge``` must be the first channel in your .condarc file followed by ```wino6687```.